6 Creating automatic analysis pipelines

 use_package("ggplot2")

-Next, we’ll switch back to doc/lesson.qmd and write the code to this plot of the distribution of each metabolite.
+Next, we’ll switch back to doc/learning.qmd and write the code to this plot of the distribution of each metabolite.
 We’ll use geom_histogram(), nothing too fancy.
 And since the data is already in long format, we can easily use facet_wrap() to create a plot for each metabolite.
 We use scales = "free" because each metabolite doesn’t have the same range of values (some are small, others are quite large).

 metabolite_distribution_plot <- ggplot(lipidomics, aes(x = value)) +